kitesi/music/README.md

 ## Usage

-This program works off a music directory which defaults to `$HOME/Music`.
+This program works off a music directory which defaults to `$MUSIC_PATH` or `$HOME/Music`.
+Commands that consider a music path will have a `--music-path` option.
 I recommend a folder structure of:

 ```text